 Sugar plums are some of the most iconic Christmas desserts and yet most people have never had them.
 What is a sugar plum, and how do you make one?
 Here’s what you need to know!

-You have probably heard ‘Twas the Night Before Christmas several hundred times, but if you are like me, you may not have stopped to find out just what a sugar plum is after hearing the sugar plum verse:
+You have probably heard ‘Twas the Night Before Christmas several hundred times, but if you are like me, you may not have stopped to find out just what a sugar plum is after hearing the verse: